russell-archer/russell-archer.github.io/index.md

 The app includes the ability to create random characters, moods, scenarios, locations, writing prompts, etc.

-Originally developed for iOS in Swift 5 and UIKit, Writerly is currently (May 2021) being re-written from scratch for iOS, iPadOS, macOS, watchOS and tvOS in SwiftUI.
+Originally developed for iOS in Swift 5 and UIKit, Writerly is currently (Aug 2021) being re-written from scratch for iOS, iPadOS, macOS and watchOS in SwiftUI.

 <p align="center">
     <a href="https://russell-archer.github.io/Writerly/">